 Resigning during a lay-off

-If you sign an employment contract with another employer while you are laid off, you are entitled to terminate that contract with five days’ notice regardless of the duration of the contract.
+If you sign an employment contract with another employer while you are laid off, you can terminate the second contract at five days’ notice regardless of the term of the contract.

 To request a lay-off certificate, you may use this form: Document request to employer (doc, in Finnish).

 Laying off is only allowed if one of the grounds given in the Employment Contracts Act is fulfilled.
 Employees are entitled to take employment with another employer during the lay-off.